 8. Octoparse used reviews to refine products

-Octoparse, a Saas company dedicates in web scraping, always keep the client’s suggestion in mind.
-In 2017, Octoparse collected thousands of reviews from clients, and used NLP to study the reviews, and upgraded the product, and the client’s experience is greatly improved.
+Octoparse, a Saas company dedicates to web scraping, always keeps the client’s suggestion in mind.
+Octoparse collected thousands of reviews from clients, and used NLP to study the reviews, and upgraded the product, and the client’s experience is greatly improved.